19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 ## Max Level

 Level 10 is the max level for a PC.
-The GM may create rules for higher level play.

-## NPCs Level

-NPCs also have levels, which are defined in their stat block.